robstoll/atrium/misc/kdoc/packages.md

 Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains` assertions for Iterable.

+# Package ch.tutteli.atrium.api.cc.infix.en_UK
+Contains API which provides an infix API in English and which has its design focus on usability in conjunction with code completion.

+# Package ch.tutteli.atrium.api.cc.infix.en_UK.assertions.charsequence.contains.builders
+Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains` assertions for CharSequence.

+# Package ch.tutteli.atrium.api.cc.infix.en_UK.assertions.iterable.contains.builders
+Contains the builders - necessary to provide an extensible fluent API - which allow to create sophisticated `contains` assertions for Iterable.

 # Package ch.tutteli.atrium.assertions
 Contains different types of [IAssertion](./ch.tutteli.atrium.assertions/-i-assertion/index.html) --